How accurate are fitness trackers?

 How accurate is my Apple Watch?

-Inaccurately tracks: Energy expenditure and distance
+Inaccurately tracks: Energy expenditure and speed

 How accurate is my Withings ScanWatch?

 A recent study demonstrated a strong correlation between estimated steps from the Withings and those obtained using devices widely considered as gold standards for step and activity estimation.
 Additionally, the Withings tended to assess relative energy expenditure levels with exceptional accuracy.
 Likewise, recent research suggests that while the Withings showed acceptable accuracy in measuring HR for general consumer use, it may not be suitable for situations requiring more precise HR measurements, such as healthcare or clinical trials.
 Notably, the Withings displayed lower accuracy in measuring HR during mobile activities like walking, gardening, and household tasks, compared to more sedentary activities such as desk work, eating or drinking, and sitting.
+According to Withings, the ScanWatch does measure VO2 max, however, there’s been no research published on its accuracy, so it’s safe to assume it’s not medical grade.

 Accurately tracks: Energy expenditure, heart rate (sedentary), and steps